cgrace0044/stillorgan-tennis/README.md

 ### Imagery

 The imagery used on the Stillorgan Tennis site is very important to the overall experience of the user.
-The pictures chosen evoke a feeling of happiness from exercising.
+The pictures chosen evoke a feeling of happiness from exercising and socialising.

 ### Colours